Mauritania Safety Guide

 18

-Fire services are basic and primarily available in major urban areas.
+Fire emergency services available in urban areas

 Healthcare